Contextual/Thread-local Sessions¶

 attribute

-deleted¶ The set of all instances marked as ‘deleted’ within this
+sqlalchemy.orm.scoped_session.deleted¶ The set of all instances marked as ‘deleted’ within this

-class on behalf of thescoped_session
+Sessionclass on behalf of thescoped_sessionclass.

 -